-Interpretations and amendments to published standards effective in 2013
+Interpretations and amendments to published standards effective in 2014

-On 1 July 2013, the Group and the Company adopted the new or amended FRS and Interpretations to FRS ("INT FRS") that are mandatory for application for the financial year.
+On 1 July 2014, the Group and the Company adopted the new or amended FRS and Interpretations of FRS ("INT FRS") that are mandatory for application for the financial year.
 Changes to the Group's and Company's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRS and INT FRS.

-The adoption of these new or amended FRS and INT FRS did not result in substantial changes to the accounting policies of the Group and the Company and had no material effect on the amounts reported for the current or prior financial years.
+The adoption of these new or amended FRS and INT FRS did not result in substantial changes to the accounting policies of the Group and the Company and had no material effect on the amounts reported for the current or prior financial years except for the followings: